How to Flip a House With No Experience

 1. Research the Market

-You probably want to stay away from the higher-end neighborhoods.
-Even an investment property here will probably be more than you want to spend.
-And luxury buyers are very particular about what they want.
-You will have to pay extra for top-grade materials and finishings such as the molding, fixtures, and so on.
+Even an investment property in a high-end neighborhood will be more than you want to spend.
+Plus, luxury buyers are very particular about what they want.
+You’ll have to pay extra for top-grade materials and finishings, such as molding, fixtures, and so on.

 Established investors often use the profit from one home flip to purchase the next home.
-However, if you are just starting out, paying cash is probably not an option.
-In that case, you can apply for an investment loan.
+However, if you’re just starting out, paying cash is probably not an option.
+In that case, you can usually apply for an investment loan.

 An investment property loan is similar to a mortgage, but there are some differences.
-And, qualifications are usually stricter, including things like the following:
+Plus, qualifications are usually stricter, including things like the following:

 - 620+ credit score